quicwg/base-drafts/draft-ietf-quic-tls.md

 cause this message to grow.

-For servers, in addition to connection IDs and tokens, the size of TLS session tickets can have an effect on a client's ability to connect.
+For servers, in addition to connection IDs and tokens, the size of TLS session tickets can have an effect on a client's ability to connect efficiently.
 Minimizing the size of these values increases the probability that they can be successfully used by a client.

-A client is not required to fit the ClientHello that it sends in response to a HelloRetryRequest message into a single UDP datagram.

 The TLS implementation does not need to ensure that the ClientHello is sufficiently large.
 QUIC PADDING frames are added to increase the size of the